Lumorti/thermoNPA/README.md

 ## Usage

-The code can be ran by running:
+The code can be ran using:
 ```bash
 ./run --help
 ```